Lobanokivan11/themepacksupport-sailfishos/docs/icons.md

 1. Create icons with the image editor of your choice.
 2. Icons go in `jolla` if they are Jolla stock icons, `native` if they are 3rd party icons or `apk` if they are Android apps icons.
 Size and place them accordingly with the folder, so icons 86x86px will go in `86x86/apps`; for Jolla stock icons, 86x86px in `z1.0/icons`, 129x129px in `z1.5/icons` and 172x172px in `z2.0/icons`; Android ones go in `apk/86x86` and `apk/128x128`.

-To resize svg icons you can also use my [themepack-helper](https://github.com/fravaccaro/themepack-helper).

 ### Jolla Ambient

 Theme pack support also enables theming Jolla Ambient icons.